mwvgroup/pwv_kpno/rst_source/examples/correcting_photometry.rst

              {\int S(\lambda) \, d\lambda}

 where the integration bounds are defined by the wavelength range of the photometric bandpass.
-In practice an SED of the desired object may not be available.
+In practice, an SED of the desired object may not be available.
 In such a case spectral templates should be used instead.

 For demonstration purposes, we consider an observation of a black body.
 Note